TaraHelberg/FantasyMatchUp-MemoryGame/README.md

    * Lighthouse testing system whom I can't find a webpage link for but am grateful for been able to use.

 # Copied Code / Code assistance
-* W3S School for code assistance and information. https://www.w3schools.com/
+* W3S School for code assistance and information. //https://www.w3schools.com/howto/howto_css_modals.asp
   Particularly the Modal Pop Ups
-*
+* https://marina-ferreira.github.io/tutorials/js/memory-game/ This is the base from my Game I have used the ideas and some of the code from here I have tried to addapt it as much as possible

 # Imagery for Project